-The Revenue Anticipation Notes, 2018 Series A (the "2018 Series A Revenue Anticipation Notes" or the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
-All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Notes.
-See "THE NOTES - Tax Levy Limitation Law" herein.
+The General Improvement Bonds, 2018 Series A (the "2018 Series A Bonds" or the "Bonds") and the Bond Anticipation Notes, 2018 Series A (the "2018 Series A Bond Anticipation Notes" or the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+The Bonds and the Notes are collectively referred to herein as the "Obligations."
+All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Obligations.
+See "THE OBLIGATIONS - Tax Levy Limitation Law" herein.

+Interest on the Bonds is payable on April 1 and October 1 of each year commencing April 1, 2019.
 Interest on the Notes is payable at maturity.
-Interest on the Notes will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Notes are payable from amounts provided by the County.
-See "THE NOTES" herein.
+Interest on the Obligations will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Obligations are payable from amounts provided by the County.
+See "THE OBLIGATIONS" herein.